 Traits: self-centered, oblivious, talkative (even when you are in a hurry), manipulative

 RUN TO: The Reciprocator

 Find the reciprocators at your school as soon as you can and then aspire to be a reciprocator yourself.
 They are often a major reason why a school has a positive, healthy climate.
 Reciprocators will ask you for favors but will also help you when you need it.
-The reciprocator respects your time, and when you ask for help, they are happy to lend a hand.
+They don’t keep score, and neither should you, but you know that you have each other’s backs.
+The reciprocator respects your time, are appreciative of your help, and are happy to lend a hand whenever possible.
 Someone that allows you to send children to their room for a break is a tell-tale sign of a reciprocator.
 We all need a buddy classroom sometimes!
 Veteran teachers and mentor teachers are often reciprocators because they’ve been where you are, they are rooting for you, and they see your potential.

 Traits: kind, giving, loyal, helpful, perceptive, respectful

 Gossips will hurt you by spreading rumors or negative stories about you and other teachers.
 People are drawn to them because they always seem to have the inside scoop.
 But be warned, hanging around gossips can create a toxic and negative school environment for you.
 The worst kind of gossip will befriend for the sheer purpose of getting dirt on you and won’t think twice about sharing info with admin.
 They’ll stretch the truth to make you look bad.
 Associate with them only when you have to.
 Stay clear of the teacher’s lounge at lunch if you find the gossips often congregate there.

 Traits: jealous, selfish, cliquish, competitive, attention-seeking

 RUN TO: The Out-of-the-Looper